Projects in Progress

 Optimising Same Day Emergency Care (SDEC) Resourcing

-This project will model Same Day Emergency Care (SDEC) and Emergency Department (ED) pathways at University Hospitals Bristol and Weston NHS Foundation Trust.
+The project uses Discrete Event Simulation to model Same Day Emergency Care (SDEC) and Emergency Department pathways at University Hospitals Bristol and Weston NHS Foundation Trust.
+It aims to establish the optimum parameters for those pathways, the effect of different doctor numbers, and the optimum size for SDEC.

 Analysis and forecasting of referrals into hospital

-This project will use Python and forecasting approaches to analyse growth in referrals into the hospital.
+The project uses Python and forecasting approaches to analyse the growth in referrals into the hospital.

 Developing a primary care load management tool

-A GP practice with 35,000 patients has peak call wait times of 60 minutes.
-Adding more staff improved this, but staff are idle during lulls.
-This project will model the telephone system and call handlers' workload to optimise resourcing and efficiency.
-A web app will be developed to test different scenarios.
+A GP practice had peak call wait times of 60 minutes.
+Adding more staff improved this, but lower utilisation was then seen during quieter periods.
+This project will model the telephone system and call handlers' workload to optimise resourcing, producing a web app to test different scenarios.

 Modelling the Talking Therapies clinical pathway using a Discrete Event Simulation